 Opioids have a sedative effect, meaning that they slow respiration and CNS activity.
-This makes it difficult to recognize the signs of an opioid overdose.
+This makes it challenging to recognize the signs of an opioid overdose.
 Common signs include:

 - Pale, clammy face

-- Person is awake but unable to talk
+- The person is awake but unable to talk

 - Limp body

-- Skin turns bluish purple; this may appear as grayish or ashen skin among those with darker skin tones.
+- The skin turns bluish purple; this may appear as grayish or ashen skin among those with darker skin tones.